canietoa/commitment-size/README.md

 Datasets:

-Data.csv: Contains the Size at borth and size at division for different strains following the sizer-like division strategy.
+Data.csv: Contains the Size at both and size at division for different strains following the sizer-like division strategy.

 Eval2.csv: Evaluation of the models performance given the parameters and the data.

-NSol: Results of the numerical estimation of the moments of the distribution of size at division and size at birth.
+NSol.csv: Results of the numerical estimation of the moments of the distribution of size at division gven the size at birth.

-Params: Best model parameters for the observed data.
+Params.csv: Best model parameters for the observed data.

 Code: